 - 10-Simple & Healthy Plant-Based Recipes in 20 Minutes or Less

-- 12 oz marinara sauce (I use Simply Nature Organic from Aldi's)
+- 12 oz marinara sauce, (I use Simply Nature Organic from Aldi)

-Place pre-made pizza crust on baking sheet, or make your own crust.
+- Place pre-made pizza crust on a baking sheet, or make your own crust.
 Sami's Bakery pizza crusts are excellent!
-Even Dr. Caldwell Esselstyn's recommends them.
-My local health food store carries them, and they can be ordered online.
-Link below.
+Even Dr. Caldwell Esselstyn recommends them.
+My local health food store carries them, and they can be ordered online as well.
 (I receive no advertising money from them.
 I just like their products).
 If you would like to make your own, there's a link below.

-Top the crust with marinara sauce.
-Believe it or not, Aldi's has a brand (around $2.00 for 25 oz. here in NC) that is Dr. John McDougall compliant, with no oil.
+- Top the crust with marinara sauce.
+Believe it or not, Aldi has a brand (around $2.00 for 25 oz. here in NC) that is Dr. John McDougall compliant, with no oil.
 It's called Simply Nature and is organic.
 Read the labels because some do contain oil.
 Tomato Basil is excellent.
 I use 1/2 the jar for one large pizza.
-If you would like to make your own marinara, checkout the link below to Potato Strong's recipe.
+If you would like to make your own marinara, check out the link below to Potato Strong's recipe.

-Lastly, add non-dairy cheese.
+- Lastly, add non-dairy cheese.
 I have an awesome cheese sauce that we keep on hand for pizza, steamed broccoli, baked potatoes, or tacos.
-Link to recipe below.
+I also have a new Mozzarella Cheese.
 Bake in oven approximately 20 minutes and serve hot.
 Delish!

 OXO Good Grips Easy to Clean Pizza Wheel and Cutter